kontena/kontena/docs/using-kontena/certificates.md

 ## Get actual certificate

-Once you have created the necessary DNS proofs of domain control you can request the actual certificate.
+Once you have created the necessary DNS proof of domain control you can request the actual certificate.

 ```
 $ kontena certificate get --secret-name SSL_CERT_LE_TEST api.example.com